Republic of Ghana

-Ghana is active in the United Nations and many of its specialized agencies, the World Trade Organization, the Nonaligned Movement, the African Union (AU), and the Economic Community of West African States (ECOWAS).
-Generally, it follows the consensus of the Nonaligned Movement and the AU on economic and political issues not directly affecting its own interests.
-Ghana plays an increasingly active role in subregional affairs.
-In February 2002, its former Deputy Foreign Minister, Mohammed Ibn Chambas, assumed the office of ECOWAS Executive Secretary.
-Then in February 2003, President Kufuor became the Chairperson of ECOWAS heads of state, taking on a strong role in the Cote d'Ivoire and Liberian peace and reconciliation process.
-He was reelected to a second year in December 2003.
+Ghana is active in the United Nations and many of its specialized agencies--including the World Trade Organization--the Nonaligned Movement, the Organization of African Unity (OAU), and the Economic Community of West African States.
+Generally, it follows the consensus of the Nonaligned Movement and the OAU on economic and political issues not directly affecting its own interests.
 Ghana has been extremely active in international peacekeeping activities under UN auspices in Lebanon, Afghanistan, Rwanda, the Balkans, and Pakistan, in addition to an 8-year subregional initiative with its ECOWAS partners to develop and then enforce a cease-fire in Liberia.
-In January 2003, Ghana sent a company of troops to Cote d'Ivoire as part of the ECOWAS stabilization force, and another contingent to Liberia in July of 2003; the United States provided logistical assistance to Ghana in these effort.
 Ghana maintains friendly relations with all states, regardless of ideology.

 The United States has enjoyed good relations with Ghana at the nonofficial, personal level since Ghana's independence.
 Thousands of Ghanaians have been educated in the United States.
 Close relations are maintained between educational and scientific institutions, and cultural links, particularly between Ghanaians and African-Americans, are strong.

 After a period of strained relations in the mid-1980s, U.S.-Ghanaian official relations are stronger than at any other time in recent memory.
 Ghanaian parliamentarians and other government officials have through the U.S. International Visitor Program acquainted themselves with U.S. congressional and state legislative practices and participated in programs designed to address other issues of interest.
 The U.S. and Ghanaian militaries have cooperated in numerous joint training exercises, culminating with Ghanaian participation in the African Crisis Response Initiative, an international activity in which the U.S. is facilitating the development of an interoperable peacekeeping capacity among African nations.
-U.S.-Ghanaian military cooperation continues under the new African Contingency Operations Training and Assistance program; Ghana was one of the first militaries to receive ACOTA training in early 2003.
-In addition, there is an active bilateral International Military Education and Training program.
-The Office of the President of Ghana worked closely with the U.S. Embassy in Accra to establish an American Chamber of Commerce to continue to develop closer economic ties in the private sector.
+In addition, there is an active bilateral international military and educational training program.
+The Office of the President of Ghana worked closely with the U.S. embassy in Accra to establish an American Chamber of Commerce to continue to develop closer economic ties in the private sector.

-U.S. development assistance to Ghana in fiscal year 2003 totaled more than $50 million, divided between small business enterprise, health, education, and democracy/governance programs.
+U.S. development assistance to Ghana in fiscal year 1997 totaled $52 million, divided between small business enterprise, health, education, and democracy/governance programs.
 Ghana was the first country in the world to accept Peace Corps volunteers, and the program remains one of the largest.
 Currently, there are more than 150 volunteers in Ghana.
-Almost half work in education, and the others in various fields such as agro-forestry, small business development, health education, and water sanitation, as well as youth development.
+Almost half work in education, and the others in various fields such as agroforestry, small business development, health education, and water sanitation, as well as youth development.